VatsalSy/gruvbox_custom_themes/docs/highest-contrast-version.md

 *Note: terminal.ansiBlack is set to #212121 instead of pure black to ensure black ANSI text remains visible against the black background.*

+*Footnote (ANSI Bright Black): Using #6272a4 for “bright black” is intentional to improve readability of comments and dim text, but it diverges from common terminal semantics where bright black is a lighter gray.
+Some CLI tools/themes may assume a gray tone for this slot; if you prefer standard behavior, substitute #4d4d4d for ANSI bright black.*

 ### Diff & Version Control Colors

 | Element | Color | Hex | Purpose |